South Korean dies from self-immolation near Japan's embassy

 SEOUL, South Korea (AP) — A 78-year-old South Korean man died hours after setting himself ablaze near the Japanese Embassy in Seoul on Friday, police said, at a time of worsening tensions between Seoul and Tokyo.

-The man, surnamed Kim, ignited a fire inside his car parked in front of the building where the Japanese Embassy is located, police said.
+The man, surnamed Kim, ignited a fire inside his car parked in front of the building where the Embassy is located.
+The man died later Friday while being treated at a Seoul hospital, police said.

 Police said Kim had phoned an acquaintance earlier to say he planned to self-immolate to express his antipathy toward Japan.